Time-resolved observation of magnon splitting into vortex gyration and Floquet spin waves

-In this scattering picture expressed by Eq.~\ref{ScatteringReaction}, the companion quasi-particle of energy $f_\textrm{rf}-f_\textrm{g}$ should be emitted simultaneously with the gyration magnon.
+In the scattering picture of Eq.~\ref{ScatteringReaction}, the companion quasi-particle of energy $f_\textrm{rf}-f_\textrm{g}$ should be emitted simultaneously with the gyration magnon.
 Let us check this by time-resolving the population of the Floquet mode $k=-1$ through the I/Q demodulation of the sideband $\textrm{SB}^-$.
-The $n_\textrm{SB-}(t)$ curves [Fig.~\ref{FigDemodulation}(c)] resemble the ones of the gyration: they are step functions with incubation delays.
+The $n_\textrm{SB-}(t)$ curves [Fig.~\ref{FigDemodulation}(c)] resemble the ones of the gyration: they are step functions with incubation delays (see appendix B for a statistical view of the time-resolved populations).
 To ensure that their incubation delays $\tau_\textrm{SB-}$ reflect the \textit{cumulated} growth of both the mixing part of the signal and the contribution of the population of the $k=-1$ Floquet mode, $\tau_\textrm{SB-}$ is defined with an amplitude threshold set at 2 dB below our best estimation of the average steady state level of $n_\textrm{SB-}$, chosen as $\langle n_{SB-}(t \gg \tau_\textrm{SB-}) \rangle$.
 This threshold was earlier displayed as the yellow dashed bar in Fig.~\ref{Fig_Frequency_comb}: it is above the contribution of the sole microwave mixing part.
+Other choices for the threshold would lead to similar conclusions (see appendix A).

 Despite the low signal to noise ratio and the resulting degraded time resolution, we can state that the growths of $n_\textrm{g}$ and $n_\textrm{SB-}$ are synchronous and share a \textit{common} incubation delay.
 To better evidence that despite its event-to-event variability this is a common delay, we show in Fig.~\ref{Fig_IncubationDelays} that there is a one-to-one correlation between the independently extracted $\tau_\textrm{g}$ and $\tau_\textrm{SB-}$.
-The $k=-1$ Floquet mode and the gyration mode are born simultaneously, such that the scattering is in fact a splitting.
+The $k=-1$ Floquet mode and the gyration mode are born simultaneously, such that the scattering is in fact a thee-wave splitting.